Single chapter

 There was no answer forthcoming.

-The conversation with kept replaying in ’s mind as he watched the strike team getting ready through the ship’s feed.
+The conversation with null kept replaying in null’s mind as he watched the strike team getting ready through the ship’s feed.
 He had the audio on and whilst other people would help him out, all the comms would go through his station first and priority orders from the Commander herself would only cross his comm.

 He couldn’t exactly dismiss the idea that the Alliance had basically sent them in to commit a massacre, even if only by their choice of team for the mission.
-It wasn’t a pleasant thought for , who believed in everything the Alliance stood for, but he couldn’t deny the possibility.
-At the same time, he also didn’t want to think so badly of the Commander, that would so easily waltz in and murder everyone in that moon, regardless of status.
+It wasn’t a pleasant thought for null, who believed in everything the Alliance stood for, but he couldn’t deny the possibility.
+At the same time, he also didn’t want to think so badly of the Commander, that null would so easily waltz in and murder everyone in that moon, regardless of status.
 Maybe it was the ridiculous crush he’d started to develop from watching her when no one else was, hoarding the small amused smiles she’d let out when they were distracted goofing around, or the fond looks she’d throw the oldest members of her team when they weren’t looking.
 Her astounding beauty had a lot to do with it, of course, but if it had been just that...well, let’s just say that the icy behaviour would’ve cooled the fire down very quickly.

 But somehow, against all odds, there was a human side to the hardened, feared war hero.
 A side that she did her best to smother to death, one that few – if anyone – was ever privy to.
-One that turned into ’s obsession- to catch the Commander unaware in those slips in her impenetrable armour.
+One that turned into null’s obsession- to catch the Commander unaware in those slips in her impenetrable armour.
 The more he saw, the more his heart was lost and the more he longed for more of that side of her.

-Moments like this, though, wondered if there really was more to her than brief flashes of humanity.
+Moments like this, though, null wondered if there really was more to her than brief flashes of humanity.

-looked unaffected, checking her armour seals for breaches and her weapons and heat-sinks.
+null looked unaffected, checking her armour seals for breaches and her weapons and heat-sinks.
 Her omni-tool flashed orange every so often, system checks running in the background and giving her updates.
 A blue glow of her biotics flared into the port cargo, calling everyone’s attention, but it faded away quickly too.
 A biotic sniper, just about every enemy’s fear.

 — Alright, we’re ready to move out.
-Attack Squad Hannibal, do you copy? — called into her comm, locking her rifle behind her back with its powerful magnets and picking up her helmet.
+Attack Squad Hannibal, do you copy? — null called into her comm, locking her rifle behind her back with its powerful magnets and picking up her helmet.

 Lieutentant Ribeiro’s slightly staticky voice sounded in response. — Hannibal here, Infiltration Squad Deathwatch, copy.
 We are in position and we see the enemy.

-breathed in once, a surprising show of...humanity, really, and then turned to the rest of the people with her.
+null breathed in once, a surprising show of...humanity, really, and then turned to the rest of the people with her.
 They were her usual choice for ground teams, people she trusted to watch her back and obey her without question, even more than usual.
 Receiving nods from all of them, she closed her eyes.

 — Roger, Hannibal.
 We are on our way.
-Give them hell — ordered and closed the mic from her comms, but not muting the sounds of orders being given planetside and the start of a muffled sound of gunfire. — We move out, Deathwatch.
+Give them hell — null ordered and closed the mic from her comms, but not muting the sounds of orders being given planetside and the start of a muffled sound of gunfire. — We move out, Deathwatch.
 Quick and efficient.
-Lieutenant , permission to start orbital strike.
+Lieutenant null, permission to start orbital strike.
 I swear that if you fry the Thanix cannon, I’ll make you present the report to the Turians in person.

-— May god have mercy on them, because we won’t — with that, she locked her helmet in place and opened the hatch, leading the way into the shuttle where was waiting to fly them to Torfan.
+— May god have mercy on them, because we won’t — with that, she locked her helmet in place and opened the hatch, leading the way into the shuttle where null was waiting to fly them to Torfan.

-had a bad feeling about it.
+null had a bad feeling about it.

 The mission, from the beginning, occurred as it was meant to.
 Hannibal Squad went first, big, loud and meant to catch all the attention, allowing for Deathwatch Squad to slip in the cracks and plant the explosives in key points of the underground network of hideaways.
-A little further off, on another cluster, Lieutenant was having a lot of fun with the Thanix cannon, obliterating strongholds even through the dry rock of Torfan.
+A little further off, on another cluster, Lieutenant null was having a lot of fun with the Thanix cannon, obliterating strongholds even through the dry rock of Torfan.
 The Batarians didn’t know where to focus first, attention split between the ground and air threats.

 At least at first.

 The Commander and her squad were like ghosts.
-In and out of buildings, going straight to the places marked in their maps and planting the powerful explosives as pld, leaving for the next target and not leaving a single witness behind.
-All of this followed through the comms, listening as orders were barked and gunfire sounded in the background.
-The distinct and yet almost subtle sound of ’s biotics flaring to life could also be heard, followed inevitably by sounds of pain and then a brief silence that spoke volumes of the state of the target.
+In and out of buildings, going straight to the places marked in their maps and planting the powerful explosives as plnulld, leaving for the next target and not leaving a single witness behind.
+All of this null followed through the comms, listening as orders were barked and gunfire sounded in the background.
+The distinct and yet almost subtle sound of null’s biotics flaring to life could also be heard, followed inevitably by sounds of pain and then a brief silence that spoke volumes of the state of the target.

 It was a bloody but run-of-the-mill conflict, something to be expected from a war.
 Hannibal Squad was giving as good as they got, keeping the growing Batarian forces at bay and suitably distracted to allow Deathwatch to do their jobs.
-Far away, at the ship, was sitting rigidly in front of his console as he diverted the comms as necessary, paying special attention to ’s...because it was his job, of course.
+Far away, at the ship, null was sitting rigidly in front of his console as he diverted the comms as necessary, paying special attention to null’s...because it was his job, of course.

 — Commander, reinforcements are inbound — the woman called out, voice almost drowned out by screams and gunfire and distant explosions.

 — We are almost ready to call a retreat, clearing out of the last target now.
-Hang in there, Hanniball Squad — it was ’s prompt response, faintly cut off by the bang of her rifle going off.
+Hang in there, Hanniball Squad — it was null’s prompt response, faintly cut off by the bang of her rifle going off.

 — They are headed your way, Commander.
 To the strongholds- I think they’ve guessed what we’re trying to do!